axil/bokeh-resources/README.md

    - 'cdn' (=content distribution network) mode needs internet connection every time you open the notebook

-   - 'inline' mode increases size of ipynb files by 6Mb
+   - 'inline' mode increases the size of ipynb files by 6Mb

 `bokeh-resources` is a jupyter extension that makes jupyter serve bokeh files locally.
 It keeps the size of ipynb files small and works offline as well.